When it comes to self-service business analytics and data analysis, Power BI is the current cream of the crop - and for

-1) If an organisation consists of 200 total users – 50 are engaging in self-service BI, while the remaining 150 are limited to viewing BI content – Power BI Pro is the most economical deployment option for all users within the organisation.
+1) If an organisation consists of more than 250 total users – 200 are engaging in self-service BI, while the remaining 50 are limited to viewing BI content – Power BI Pro is the most economical deployment option for all users within the organisation.

 2) However, if the organisation consists of 700 total users – 100 are engaging in self-service BI, while the remaining 600 occasionally view BI content – the most economical deployment option would be to license Power BI Pro for the 100 users engaging in self-service BI and to license Power BI Premium for the 600 seeking occasional access to view BI content.

 3) If the organisation instead consists of 5,000 total users – 4,000 are engaging in self-service BI, while the remaining 1,000 occasionally view BI content – the best deployment option would be for the organisation to license Power BI Pro for the 4,000 users engaging in self-service BI and to license Power BI Premium for the 1,000 seeking occasional access to view BI content.